José Aguirre de Achá

-José Aguirre de Achá (1877 – ?) was a Bolivian writer, politician and lawyer from Cochabamba.
+José María Aguirre de Achá (24 March 1877 – 23 April 1941) was a Bolivian writer, politician and lawyer from Cochabamba.
 He was active as a lawyer during the 1898 revolution and later served as Minister of Education.
 He was also a diplomat to Colombia, Venezuela and Ecuador.

+Aguirre was the son of Nataniel Aguirre and Margarita de Achá, daughter of Bolivian president José María de Achá.